SampsonM/blog/src/markdowns/code-reuse-in-vue3.md

 #
 ## Code re-use

-Code reuse is favorable as it reduces your codes footprint, meaning less code to maintain and test.
+Code reuse is favourable as it reduces your codes' footprint, meaning less code to maintain and test.
 It can also decrease development time for future projects, however, when a project grows it comes with the potential of your codebase becoming too complex.

-If we developed everything with reusability in mind we could harm development time, and it takes a pragmatic decision by developers to decide wether you want to refactor later or write your code to be reusable from the start.
+If we developed everything with reusability in mind we could harm development time, and it takes a pragmatic decision by developers to decide whether you want to refactor later or write your code to be reusable from the start.

-An example could be a new UI component under A/B test, this doesn't have to be perfect for the test, but if it was likely to win the test should you just code it to be reusable for the get go?
+An example could be a new UI component under A/B test, this doesn't have to be perfect for the test, but if it was likely to win the test should you just code it to be reusable from the get go?
 Probably.

 ```markdown
 DRY - don't repeat yourself